FNNDSC/pypx/README.rst

 4.2 ``PACS_QR.sh`` quick-n-dirty
 ================================

-The ``PACS_QR.sh`` has several implicit assumptions and values that can/should be set approprate CLI.
+The ``PACS_QR.sh`` has several implicit assumptions and values that can/should be set by approprate CLI.
 The entire scope is beyond this simple README, however, *assuming* these values are set (either by using the defaults or an appropriate/custom ``institution_set`` function), the workflow is rather simple.
 Assuming an MRN of say ``7654321``,

 .. code-block:: bash